14 December 2011

 - report to the board, identifying any matters in respect of which it considers that action or improvement is needed, and making recommendations as to the steps to be taken.

-Despite having enjoyed ‘awaydays’ to far-flung corners of Fred’s empire at shareholders’ expense, RBS’s audit committee does not seem to have performed any of these functions particularly well.
-So why is the committee only mentioned in passing in the report, and why is there is no standalone section analysing its effectiveness?
-For the record the other two members of RBS’s audit committee at the time of its collapse were the wonderfully-effective ex-Treasury mandarin Sir Steve Robson and ex-JP Morgan investment banker Joe McHale.
-Yet Hunter, Robson and McHale only receive one mention apiece in the FSA report, and this is part of a list of the directors who led RBS to destruction.
+Despite having enjoyed ‘awaydays’ to far-flung corners of Fred’s empire at shareholders’ expense, RBS’s audit committee does not seem to have performed any of these functions well.
+Why is the committee only mentioned in passing in the report, and why is there is no standalone section analysing its effectiveness?
+For the record the other two members of RBS’s audit committee at the time of its collapse were ex-Treasury mandarin Sir Steve Robson and ex-JP Morgan investment banker Joe McHale.
+Yet Hunter, Robson and McHale only receive one mention apiece in the FSA report.

 • The possibility that Sir Fred Goodwin sometimes lent large sums of money, into the hundreds of millions of pounds, to the businesses of his friends, and that in some such instances the loans did not pass through RBS’s regular credit vetting and risk management procedures.

-• The possibility that Sir Fred Goodwin and other directors were emulating Lord Conrad Black at Hollinger in terms of the lavishness and cost of the perks and benefits to which he felt they felt entitled, including the a reported £100,000 a month spent on chauffeurs, the suite at the Savoy complete with personal valet to look after Fred’s clothes, the fruit flown in from Paris, the pies delivered by Yorke’s of Dundee at dead of night during the bank’s “Mess Dinners”, the alleged abuse of the RBS private jet for private shopping trips to Paris by the spouses of certain executive directors, the helicopter flights that Fred Goodwin took with his boyhood heroes Jack Nicklaus and Jackie Stewart to and from the British Open at Carnoustie, etc, etc, etc.
+• The possibility that Sir Fred Goodwin and other directors were emulating Lord Conrad Black at Hollinger in terms of expenses abuse, including a reported £100,000 a month spent on chauffeurs, the suite at the Savoy complete with personal valet to look after Fred’s clothes, the fruit flown in from Paris, the pies delivered by Yorke’s of Dundee at dead of night during the bank’s “Mess Dinners”, the alleged abuse of the RBS private jet for private shopping trips to Paris by the spouses of certain executive directors, the helicopter flights that Fred Goodwin took with his boyhood heroes Jack Nicklaus and Jackie Stewart to and from the British Open at Carnoustie, etc, etc, etc.

 Thankfully there are some Whitehall departments that do not share the FSA’s apparent penchant for wagon circling and back covering.
 According to the Daily Telegraph, the Department for Business, Innovation and Skills, led by the coalition government’s Liberal Democrat business secretary Vince Cable, is seeking to press criminal charges on Fred Goodwin and other ex-RBS directors.